 What are the best ways to use exercise to reduce stress?
 Exercise is a practice we all need to improve our daily lives.
 Without performing regular exercise, the mortality rate can skyrocket.
-Sadly, not many people partake in physical activities, which is one of the best ways to relieve stress.
+Sadly, not many people partake in physical activities, one of the best ways to relieve stress.

 Try Some Yoga